coleblackman/Caravel-SHA256-zenhplp/presentations/EChplpPresentation07.16.21.md

 # Our Future Work: SHA2-256

 - Similar to SHA3-256 in nature (SHA)
-- Still widely used today (coexists with SHA3)
+- Still widely used today (coexists with SHA-3)
 - Used in Bitcoin (ASIC)

+---

+# **SSCS "PICO" Open-Source Design Contest**

+- First year members only, pre-college and undergraduates
+- Encouraged to use an SSCS circuit
+- Can reuse open-source circuits
+- chipIgnite: “pre-designed carrier chip” and “open-source EDA tools”

+---

+# PICO timeline

+- July 30: submit proposal
+- 15-20 selected round 1 design teams
+    - Weekly meetings until October
+- Sept.
+24: 6 designs selected
+- Can still apply for shuttles

 ---